klm127/rpio-cli-state-machine/README.md

 ### Created for Systems Fundamentals with Professor Egelstein by Karl Miller, Feb 2021

+For docs:

-- run Makefile to build the docs
+- run `sphinx-doc/make.bat` with Sphinx on the path
-- i.e. make builder
-- where "builder" is one of the supported builders, like html, latex, or linkcheck